Scalable LinUCB: Low-Rank Design Matrix Updates for Recommenders with Large Action Spaces: Projector-Splitting Integrator

 \textit{Inference stage.} To compute the bonus term in \eqref{eq:arm_choice_lin_ucb} we use the decomposition defined earlier:

 Then at time $t$, the arm is selected by formula:

 The computational complexity of this operation is $\mathcal{O}(dr)$ per arm.

 \begin{remark} The primary computational cost of our algorithm arises during the training phase, which requires on average $\mathcal{O}(d(r^2/B + B) + r^3/B + B^2)$ operations per interaction.
 By choosing $B \propto r$ and assuming $r \ll d$, this reduces to average complexity of $\mathcal{O}(dr)$ operations per iteration.
 To our knowledge, the $\mathcal{O}(dr)$ average complexity is the best computational cost achieved by LinUCB-based algorithms.
-This complexity is achieved by the algorithms suggested in the previous papers \cite{chen2020efficient, wen2024matrix}.
+This is comparable with the most sample-efficient implementations of existing algorithms \cite{chen2020efficient, wen2024matrix}, summarized in Table~\ref{tab:complexity}. \end{remark}